snowplow-archive/cloudfront-log-deserializer/README.md

 ## The Hive table format

 cloudfront-log-deserializer maps the access log format for a download distribution very directly onto an equivalent Hive table structure.
-The only transformation is that the querystring on the accessed URI is converted into a Hive `MAP<STRING, STRING>`.

 Here is the Hive table definition in full: